thcorre/phnog2025-workshop/dc-lab/README.md

 ## Fabric configuration

-The DC fabric used in this lab consists of three leaves, two spines and two DC gateways interconnected with each other as shown in the diagram.
+The DC fabric used in this lab consists of three leaves and two spines interconnected with each other as shown in the diagram.

 ![pic1](https://user-images.githubusercontent.com/86619221/205601635-609eb772-833b-4ac9-b2ab-dc3ed661c4a1.JPG)

-Leaves and spines use Nokia SR Linux IXR-D2L and IXR-D3L chassis respectively, DC gateways uses SR-1 chassis.
-Each network element of this topology is equipped with a [Fabric startup configuration file](configs/fabric) and [DCI startup configuration file](configs/dci) that is applied at the node's startup.
+Leaves and spines use Nokia SR Linux IXR-D2L and IXR-D3L chassis respectively.
+Each network element of this topology is equipped with a [Fabric startup configuration file](configs/fabric) that is applied at the node's startup.

 Once booted, network nodes will come up with interfaces, underlay protocols and overlay service configured.
-The fabric is configured with Layer 2 EVPN service between the leaves and DC gateways.
+The fabric is configured with Layer 2 EVPN service between the leaves.

 ### Verifying the underlay and overlay status